 Both the adjective cerrado and its opposite, abierto, can change thein meaning depending on the verb that introduces them.
 With the verb estar, they simply express whether it is possible to enter or not.

 Ser cerrado or abierto, however, describes the personality of someone who is shy or introverted, or else friendly and extroverted, respectively.

 Mira tu hermano, su boca siempre está abierta; es muy abierto, el alma de la fiesta.

 Once again, the verbs estar and ser in Spanish have been the protagonists of our article (and it won’t be the last).
-What are you waiting for to reserve a free trial lesson with us?
+What are you waiting for to reserve a trial lesson with us?
 Somos muy abiertos, and not unos inconscientes.
 We assure you that nunca estarás violento in our classes.